 It will be of little surprise that governments do not universally share the same ideas and opinions.
 So, what we have is a range of views that can change fairly frequently.

 What also changes frequently is the number and form of cryptocurrencies.
-Since Bitcoin arrived many cryptocurrencies have appeared and each one works a little differently which further complicates things for government.
+Since Bitcoin first arrived a decade ago, many cryptocurrencies have appeared, and each one works a little differently – which further complicates things for governments.

-Generally western economies are taking a “soft touch” approach to regulation to encourage and allow innovation.
+Western economies are taking a “soft touch” approach to regulation to encourage and allow innovation.
 Established economies on a global basis are taking a similar approach.
-It tends to be where there are emerging markets and economies where there is a heavy opinion either “for” or “against”.
+It tends to be where there are emerging markets and economies where there is a heavy opinion either for or against.

-Whilst the EU has passed no specific legislation defining the status of bitcoin as a currency, it has stated Value Added Tax (VAT) or Goods & Services Tax (GST) is not applicable to the conversion between traditional currency and Bitcoin.
+Whilst the EU has passed no specific legislation defining the status of Bitcoin as a currency, it has stated Value Added Tax (VAT) or Goods and Services Tax (GST) is not applicable to the conversion between traditional currency and Bitcoin.
 VAT/GST and other taxes still apply to transactions using Bitcoin.

 The ECB classifies Bitcoin as a convertible decentralised virtual currency.

+Yes they are… Mostly.
 We can conclude that generally Bitcoin and cryptocurrencies are legal.
-Being legal doesn’t necessarily mean they are “legal tender” but this doesn’t mean they cannot be used as payment for goods and services.
-It does mean there is little protection for the individual and the merchant/seller when the transaction takes place.
+Being legal doesn’t necessarily mean they are “legal tender”, but this doesn’t mean they cannot be used as payment for goods and services.
+It does mean though that there is little protection for the individual and the merchant/seller when the transaction takes place.

-There are some countries that have expressly made them illegal – Algeria, Bolivia and Bangladesh are three examples.
-The concerns here are regulation or money laundering.
+There are some countries that have expressly made them illegal – Algeria, Bolivia, and Bangladesh are three examples.
+The concerns here are regulation and money laundering.